SurPun/AWS-Developer-Associate/Section 20 AWS Monitoring & Audit: ClodWatch, X-Ray and CloudTrail/Notes.md

 - Then make sure your application code is instrumented with the X-Ray SDK
 - Note: The X-Ray daemon is not provided for Multicontainer Docker

+## 261. X-Ray & ECS

+- ECS Cluster
+    - X-Ray Container as a Daemon

+- ECS Cluster
+    - X-Ray Container as a "Side Car"

+- Fargate Cluster
+    - X-Ray Container as a "Side Car"